Futures Trading UK Guide 2022

 So now that you have a birds-eye view of how futures trading in the UK works, we are going to discuss which platforms allow you to access the market.
 Our selection of brokers are all regulated, offer competitive fees, and allow you to deposit funds instantly with a debit/credit card.

 AvaTrade is an established online broker that is regulated in several jurisdictions.
 This includes licensing bodies in Japan, Ireland, South Africa, and Canada.
 The broker offers heaps of CFD asset classes, which includes stocks, indices, forex, bonds, and commodities.
-Best of all, AvaTrade also gives you access to the futures arena.
+Also AvaTrade also gives you access to the futures arena.

 Some of the markets that you can access include Brent and Crude oil, natural gas, wheat, soybeans, sugar, and corn.
 If indices futures are more your thing, you'll be able to trade the S&P 500, NASDAQ, 100, Spain 35, China A50, FTSE 100, Dow Jones, and more.
 AvaTrade also offers futures markets on government bonds, such as those issued by Japan and the European Central Bank.